SadPandaStudios/AssetBundleManager/README.md

         \SomeBundle.manifest
 ```

-When you make a `GetBundle(...)` call ABM will check to see if that bundle exists in the StreamingAssets folder first and use it if it's hash matches the hash of the remote server.
+When you make a `GetBundle(...)` call ABM will check to see if that bundle exists in the StreamingAssets folder first and use it if its hash matches the hash of the remote server.
 If the file does not exist OR the hash is different then the remote bundle is used.
 You can change this behaviour when initializing ABM by changing the prioritization strategy:

 ```csharp
 abm.SetPrioritizationStrategy(PrioritizationStrategy.PrioritizeStreamingAssets);